-Both U.S. and Canada Federal regulations require tire manufacturers to place standardized information on the sidewall of all tires.
+Federal law requires tire manufacturers to place standardized information on the sidewall of all tires.
 This information identifies and describes the fundamental characteristics of the tire and also provides a U.S. DOT Tire Identification Number for safety standard certification and in case of a recall.